 - Drunk or drug intoxicated driving

-Unforeseen road conditions can pose unique threats to motorcyclist.
-Conditions like potholes or ruts, which can go virtually unnoticed unnoticed by motor vehicle drivers, can be of the utmost danger to motorcyclist.
+Unforeseen road conditions can pose unique threats to motorcyclists.
+Conditions like potholes or ruts, which can go virtually unnoticed by motor vehicle drivers, can be of the utmost danger to motorcyclists.
 Failure for a motorcyclist, or a motor vehicle driver around them, to anticipate even a minor road disturbance can cause severe crashes.
 Other hazardous driving conditions include:

 - Poor-traction surfaces like gravel or wet pavement